ganapativs/priority-browser-extension/README.md

 ## Contributing

-We welcome contributions from the community!
 If you'd like to contribute to the Priority Chrome Extension, please follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch for your feature or bug fix.